Wills, Trusts & Probate

 What is a revocable trust and how does it work?

-How does a revocable trust avoid probate?
+Does a revocable trust avoid probate in California?

 Is a revocable trust the same as a living trust?

-How long does it take to set up a revocable trust?
+How long does it take to create and fund a revocable trust?